chr15m/HypeFrame/README.md

 This is a minimal HTML5 game boilerplate / framework.
 For making 2d keyboard controlled games.
-Touch screen and gamepad are supported by mapping inputs to virtual key presses.
+Touch screen is supported by mapping inputs to virtual key presses.

 ![Default title screen](./src/titlescreen.png)